 A Dangerous Thing

-amateur sleuth, erotica that was published by MLR Press on May 7, 2012 and has 236 pages.
+amateur sleuth, erotica in eBook edition that was published by MLR Press on May 7, 2012 and has 236 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Fatal Shadows, Death of a Pirate King, The Hell You Say, Dark Tide, Somebody Killed His Editor, Fair Game, Fair Play